overextended/ox_core/README.md

 Only [MariaDB](https://mariadb.com/downloads/) is officially supported.
 We cannot guarantee older versions of MySQL will work as expected, and guarantee MySQL 8 is incompatible.

+## Installation

+Refer to our [documentation](https://overextended.github.io/docs/ox_core/) for installing and setting up ox_core on your server.

 ## Third-party resources

 We ask that any resources you create _do not use the ox prefix_.